Former Cheltenham classmates and business partners shift, becoming PPE importers

 Before it leaves the factory, "We have to have our people inspect it.
 And if it's not right, it's got to go back," he said.

-"Once it leaves the factory, it has to get to customs.
-That's when, that's when the foreign governments can make lives a little bit miserable," said Gusdorff.
+"Once it leaves the factory, it has to get to Customs.
+That's when the foreign governments can make lives a little bit miserable," said Gusdorff.

-Katz adds, "2 million units went into customs.
-1 million, it passed with flying colors.
-And then Beijng came in and said - stop the order!"
+Katz adds, "Two million units went into customs.
+One million of it passed with flying colors.
+And then Beijing came in and said, 'Stop the order!'"

-5 days later, those 1 million masks were allowed to leave China,
+Five days later, those one million masks were allowed to leave China.

 Air routes also became complicated, with cargo planes no longer able to go through from Shanghai to Canada to the U.S.